-The Agricultural Act of 2014 (Farm Bill) was signed into law on February 7, 2014.
-This Farm Bill governs an array of federal farm and food programs, including commodity price and support payments, farm credit, agricultural conservation, research, rural development, and foreign and domestic food programs for five years.
-The Farm Bill eliminated \$23 billion in mandatory federal spending over a 10-year period, representing a reduction in the U.S. government farm policy support.
-The Farm Bill repeals direct payments and limits producers to risk management tools that offer protection when they suffer significant losses.
-The Farm Bill provides continued support for crop insurance programs, strengthens livestock disaster assistance and provides dairy producers with a voluntary margin protection program without imposing governmentmandated supply controls.
+The Agricultural Improvement Act of 2018 (Farm Bill) was signed into law on December 20, 2018.
+This new Farm Bill will govern an array of federal farm and food programs, including commodity price support payments, farm credit, conservation programs, research, rural development and foreign and domestic food programs for five years through 2023.
+The new Farm Bill continues to provide support for crop insurance programs and commodity support programs, strengthen livestock disaster programs, and provides dairy producers with an updated voluntary margin protection program that will provide more flexibility to dairy operations.
+The Farm Bill also authorizes the production and marketing of industrial hemp in accord with state or federal regulations.